dumux/dumux/examples/porenetwork_upscaling/doc/main.md

 ### The driver function

-It depends on the template argument `TypeTag` if we run the example assuming a creeping flow regime or not.
-This is decided with the parameter `Problem.AssumeCreepingFlow` in the input file.
+The template argument `TypeTag` determines if we run the example assuming a creeping flow regime or not.
+Which regime is selected is set with the parameter `Problem.AssumeCreepingFlow` in the input file.

 ```cpp